TOWN AND COUNTRY PLANNING

 Act 11, 1977,

-An Act to make provision for the orderly and progressive development of land in both urban and rural areas and to preserve and improve the amenities thereof; for the qualifications and regulation of physical planners, and for matters incidental thereto or connected therewith.
+An Act to make provision for the orderly and progressive development of land in both Urban and rural areas and to preserve and improve the amenities thereof; for the grant of permission to develop land and for other powers of control over the use of land; and for purposes ancillary to or connected with the matters aforesaid.

 In this Act, unless the context otherwise requires-

-"advertisement" means any word, letter, model sign, placard, board, notice, device or representation, whether illuminated or not, in the nature of and employed wholly or in part for the purposes of advertising, announcing or directing, and, without prejudice to structure used or adapted for use in the display of advertisements;
+"advertisement" means any word, letter, model sign, placard, board, notice, device or representation, whether illuminated or not, in the nature of and employed wholly or in part for the purposes of advertisement, announcement or direction, and, without prejudice to the foregoing, includes any hoarding or similar structure used or adapted for use for the display of advertisements;

 "agriculture" includes horticulture, fruit growing, seed growing, dairy farming, the breeding and keeping of livestock including any creature kept for the production of food, wool, skins or fur, or for the purpose of its use in the farming of land, the use of land as grazing land, meadow land, market gardens and nursery grounds, and the use of land for woodlands where that use is ancillary to the farming of land for other agricultural purposes;